kbab6aoo/HowToArticles/RedHatPackageManager/rpmBuild.md

 	checking for libvorbis... configure: error: must have Ogg Vorbis v1.0 or above installed
 	error: Bad exit status from /var/tmp/rpm-tmp.m4Gk3f (%build)

+**Solution 2: Install libvorbis-devel**
+For the Ogg Vorbis v1.0, install the libvorbis-devel package as shown below:

+	yum install libvorbis-devel
+This will also install the following dependencies:
+-	libogg
+-	libogg-devel
+-	libvorbis

+#### 6. Verify the Source and Binary RPM Files
+Once the rpmbuild is completed, you can verify the source rpm and binary rpm is created in the below directories.

+	# ls -l /root/rpmbuild/SRPMS/
+	-rw-r--r-- 1 	root 	root 	icecast-2.3.3-0.src.rpm
+	# ls -l /root/rpmbuild/RPMS/x86_64/
+	-rw-r--r-- 		root 	root 	icecast-2.3.3-0.src.rpm

+#### 7. Install the RPM File to Verify
+As a final step, you can install the binary rpm to verify that it installs successfully and all the dependencies are resolved.